The top 10 mobile games of summer 2026 on Android and iOS

 10. Honkai: Star Rail — the turn-based RPG that respects your time

 Third HoYoverse on the list — and it's well deserved.
 Star Rail is the gacha that understood that mobile players don't want to spend 45 minutes on a battle.
-15-20 minute sessions, smooth turn-based combat, engaging story.
+Sessions of 15-20 minutes, smooth turn-based combat, engaging story.

-If you like Japanese RPGs but don't want to bother with complex combat mechanics - this is the one for you.
+If you like Japanese RPGs but don't want to bother with complex combat mechanics - this is the one you need.

 Price: Free-to-play | Platforms: Android, iOS, PC, PS5, Xbox